Virtual Circle is an online concert streaming and digital content platform for classical music and the arts.

 On Tuesday 8 December2020HarrisonParrott will launch the first concert on its new live-streaming and digital content platform for classical music and the arts: Virtual Circle.

 The launch concert will feature Oslo Philharmonic and their Chief Conductor and Artistic Advisor,Klaus Mäkelä in a performance of Jean Sibelius’ Symphony No.1 to mark the 155th anniversary since the composer’s birth.
-The concert will also feature Kodály’s Dances of Galánta, Rolf Gupta Epilogue, and Debussy’s Danse sacréeet danse profane for harp and orchestra.
+The concert will also feature Kodály’s Dances of Galánta, Debussy’s Danse sacréeet danse profane for harp and orchestra, and Rolf Gupta Epilogue.
 Mäkelä will give a short introduction to the concert highlighting the strong relationship between Sibelius and the Oslo Philharmonic.

 HarrisonParrott has partnered with eMusic Live to create this new platform for classical music and the arts.
 Virtual Circle will not only provide audiences with a ‘concert look and feel’ with engaging interactive features, but also in-platform promotional opportunities for artists, something which is not offered by any other digital concert platforms, these include high-resolution album downloads, ticket bundles, and action buttons directing audiences to additional content.